Condensed Matter Theory

 Our main research tools are mathematics, computers and imagination.
 We work closely with experimentalists and tackle problems with useful applications as well as fundamental scientific interest.
 Find out about our research.

 Look for PhD opportunities in condensed matter theory at Imperial.
-We will be holding an Open Day at on in January 2018.
+We will be holding an Open Day on 29th January 2020.
 See the PhD Study page for details.

 Come to our seminar series in condensed matter physics.